 We first explore whether the diffusion effects are different for different types of countries.
 As a first possibility, we consider countries with different levels of per capita income.
 Under the logic of coercion, poor (and thus weaker) countries are likely to be more susceptible to transnational influence than rich and powerful ones.
 But also under the logic of competition, diffusion may be stronger in poor countries, as (i) they often face more intense competition for their (primary) exports than rich countries (which export more technologically advanced products), and (ii) foreign buyers and investors may favor the secure investment climate of rich countries anyway, so that rich countries do not have to resort to constitutional means to secure their share of export markets.

 To test whether diffusion depends on per capita income, we split the countries in our sample into OECD members and non-OECD members and re-estimate the specification in Table 4, column (3), for these two subsamples separately.
 The results are reported in Table 5, columns (1) and (2), and suggest that the constitutions of non-OECD members are indeed more susceptible to transnational influence than the constitutions of OECD members.
 While most spatial lag coefficients for non-OECD members are positive and statistically significant, the coefficients for OECD members are not statistically significant, except for the coefficient of the spatial lag for common legal origin.
-More specifically, the coercion channels work exclusively for non-OECD members.
-Unlike OECD members, non-OECD members follow their former colonizer, as well as foreign countries with the same former colonizer or the same dominant aid donor.
-Also, competition for export markets works for non-OECD members only.
-We moreover find that, unlike OECD members, non-OECD members model their constitutions after those of their trade partners and those with the same dominant religion.
+More specifically, the coercion and competition channels (that is, diffusion among countries with the same former colonizer, aid donor and export markets) work exclusively for non-OECD members.
 The only diffusion channel that is common to both OECD and non-OECD members is learning from countries with the same legal origin.
-Finally, the constitutional choices of the aid donor turn out to be a negative predictor of constitutional rights adoption in non-OECD countries.
-This suggests that developing countries borrow from countries with which they share a common donor, but not from the donor itself.
-In sum, our findings reveal that the constitutions of non-OECD members are substantially more transnational than the constitutions of non-OECD members.

 Not only economic development, but also the democratic nature of the regime may affect nations’ susceptibility to diffusion.
 Specifically, democracies may be more likely to engage in genuine learning, while autocracies may emulate foreign models for more disingenuous reasons.
 The reason for this difference could be that, in the absence of democratic constraints, lip-service to internationally accepted constitutional norms may be a cheap way to gain international recognition.
 To test whether diffusion depends on democracy, we split the sample into democracies and non-democracies and re-estimate the specification in Table 4, column (3), for these two subsamples separately.
 The results (not reported) suggest that the difference between democracies and autocracies is relatively small.
 Both groups follow the constitutional choices of their former colonizer, countries with the same former colonizer, countries with the same legal origin and countries with the same dominant religion.
 A difference is that, unlike democracies, autocracies do not borrow from countries with which they share a common aid donor and use the constitution of aid donors as an anti-model.
 In addition, only autocracies model their constitutions after those of their trade partners, while only democracies are negatively affected by the constitutional rights of military allies.